 1. Nairobi City

 Nairobi City, the capital of Kenya, has grown from a swampy area to one of Africa’s largest cities and economic hubs.
-The city has a lot of fun places to visit, including museums, markets, wildlife parks, cultural centers, and great dining spots.
+There are plenty of things to do in Nairobi, including museums, markets, wildlife parks, cultural centers, and great dining spots.

 I have lived in Nairobi for most of my life and would always recommend it to everyone who plans to visit Kenya.

-If you want to learn about the Kenyan past, its journey to independence, and modern life, you cannot go wrong with Nairobi.
+You cannot go wrong with Nairobi if you want to learn about the Kenyan past, its journey to independence, and modern life.

 One of my favorite spots here is the Nairobi National Museum.
 But Jamia Mosque, Masai Market, Railway Museum, and the August 7 Memorial are worth exploring too.